-Cameroon's President Paul Biya who has been in power since 1982, is set to rule the country till at least 2025.
+Cameroon's President, Paul Biya, who has been in power since 1982, is set to rule the country till at least 2025.
 Meanwhile, Paul Biya is over 85 years old.
-He barely stays in Cameroon and lavishly shuttles between Yaounde and Geneva at about $860,000 per round trip, where he spends over $50,000 per night at International Hotels with his “superstar” wife and others.
-Meanwhile, Cameroon’s military continues to burn villages, killing unarmed civilians (especially in the country’s minority English-speaking regions) so as to satisfy the demands of Paul Biya and his crazy cabinet.
+He is in poor health and barely stays in Cameroon.
+He lavishly shuttles between Yaounde and Geneva at about $860,000 per round trip where he spends over $50,000 per night at International Hotels with his “superstar” wife and others.
+While Paul Biya and his cabinet enjoy abroad, Cameroon’s military has been given orders to burn villages, kill unarmed civilians (especially in the country’s minority English-speaking regions) so as to satisfy the demands of Paul Biya and his associates.

 Africa loves football.
 People live and die for football in Africa.
 Football is more than just a game for many in Africa.
 It is a money-making business with several career opportunities.
 Sadly however, many talented players who do not have the resources to pay their way forward, often see their dreams dashed before they even realize.
 And it is all because of corruption.
 Ghana, perhaps the most famous football nation in Africa today, saw their 2014 world cup dreams squandered before the entire world and many wondered why.
 Well, it was all because of corruption.
 Not long ago, Mr. Kwesi Nyantakyi, who was the president of the Ghana Football Association (GFA), the president of the West African Football Union (WAFU) zone B, the vice president of the Confederation of African football (CAF) and also a member of the FIFA council, was caught red-handed (on video) collecting bribe.
 Not just him, many referees and coaches, agents and promoters, etc. were also caught on tape collecting bribe and exposing the level of corruption in African football.
 Thanks to the amazing work of Ghana’s investigative journalist Anas Aremeyaw Anas.